-Special Events (e.g. sporting events, incursions, class parties, etc)
+Special Events (e.g., sporting events, incursions, class parties, etc)

-St Mary's College will ensure that sufficient staff, who have been trained in the administration of 1. an adrenaline autoinjector, are supervising students to be able to respond quickly to an anaphylactic reaction if required.
-Staff will avoid using food in activities or games or as rewards.
-2. 3.
-St Mary's College will consult with parents/guardians/carers in advance of planned special events to either develop an alternative food menu or request the parent/guardian/carer to send a meal for the student/s at risk Parents/guardians/carers of other students will be informed in advance about foods that may 4. cause allergic reactions in students at risk and request that they avoid providing students with treats containing known allergens whilst they are at a special school event.
-5. Party balloons will not be used if a student has an allergy to latex.
-Where students from other schools are participating in an event at St Mary's College, staff will consider requesting information from the participating schools about any students who will be attending the event who are at risk of anaphylaxis.
-In this instance, staff will seek agreement on strategies to minimise the risk of a reaction while the student is visiting the school.
+- 1. St Mary's College ensures that sufficient staff, who have been trained in the administration of an adrenaline autoinjector, are supervising students to be able to respond quickly to an anaphylactic reaction if required. - 2.
+Staff avoid using food in activities or games or as rewards. - 3.
+St Mary's College consults with parents/guardians/carers in advance of planned special events to either develop an alternative food menu or request the parent/guardian/carer to send a meal for the student/s at risk. - 4.
+Parents/guardians/carers of other students are informed in advance about foods that may cause allergic reactions in students at risk and request that they avoid providing students with treats containing known allergens whilst they are at a special school event. - 5.
+Party balloons are not to be used if a student has an allergy to latex. - 6.
+Where students from other schools are participating in an event at St Mary's College, staff consider requesting information from the participating schools about any students who will be attending the event who are at risk of anaphylaxis.
+In this instance, staff seek agreement on strategies to minimise the risk of a reaction while the student is visiting the school.
 This should include a discussion of the specific roles and responsibilities of the host and visiting school.
-Students at risk of anaphylaxis will be required to bring their own adrenaline autoinjector with them to events outside their own school.
+Students at risk of anaphylaxis are required to bring their own adrenaline autoinjector with them to events outside their own school.